 Pricing: Waygo is a 100% app on Android and iOS.

-Pimsleur is not like any other Japanese language learning app.
-Instead, it is a time-tested technique and practical approach to teaching you the language of your choice through audio.
+Pimsleur is not like any other Japanese language-learning app.
+Instead, it is a time-tested, practical approach to teaching you the language of your choice through audio.

-The audios and other tools help you in speaking and listening parts, the two most critical language abilities.
+The audio and other tools support speaking and listening, the two most critical language skills.
 You hear unfamiliar words, phrases, and sentences at growing intervals.
-And they recall again and again for longer than the last time.
+And they recall again and again, longer than last time.

-The Japanese course’s 30-minute audio helps you think and speak in Japanese.
-The method also gives many possibilities to listen and practice by repeating sentences and answering questions vocally.
+The 30-minute audio in the Japanese course helps you think and speak in Japanese.
+The method also allows you to listen and practice by repeating sentences and answering questions vocally.

-Learners start with basic day-to-day salutations, words, and sentences.
-Then, it gradually progresses to the intermediate and lower advanced speaking and listening section.
-It also has Kana and Kanji reading tasks.
+Learners start with basic daily salutations, words, and sentences.
+Then they gradually progress to the intermediate and lower-advanced speaking and listening sections.
+The course also includes Kana and Kanji reading tasks.

-Pricing: Two options are available: audio-only and premium, including audio and some extra features.
-For $150, you have 30 Japanese lessons, and for $575, you get all 5 levels (150 tracks).
+Pricing: Two options are available: audio-only and premium, which includes audio and additional features.
+For $150, you have 30 Japanese lessons; for $575, you get all 5 levels (150 tracks).
 There is also a monthly option of $14.95.
 The cost is a little complex and pricey, but totally worth it!

 Here is my complete Pimsleur review.